SuperHackz/fortnite-cheats/README.md

 ## Preface
 Full Fortnite project files for External.

-This is ready-to-use cheat, it has lot of core features and has no issues.
+This is a ready-to-use cheat, it has a lot of core features and has no issues.

 ## Showcase
 https://github.com/KingzCheats/Fortnite-External/assets/114768995/82d501fb-9197-4887-95ce-7f9fdf03367b